 Faculty Fellow Tracy Kijewski-Correa (civil engineering and geological sciences) and Faculty Fellow Alexandros Taflanidis (civil and environmental engineering and earth sciences) received support for their investigation in Haiti: “In-Situ Technology Incubators to Accelerate Sustainable Development Solutions: Can the Communities We Serve Become Their Own Engines of Innovation?”

 Faculty Fellow Kwan Kim (economics) received support to present the paper “Growth, Environment, and Sustainable Development: The Case of China” at the Third Asian Conference on Sustainability, Energy and the Environment 2013 in Osaka, Japan.

 Faculty Fellow Semion Lyandres (history) was awarded funding to present research on Russia’s 1917 Revolution at the annual meeting of the Study Group of the Russian Revolution, held at the University of East Anglia in the UK in January 2013.

-Faculty Fellow Karen Richman (Institute for Latino Studies) received a grant to present her work on migration and wealth in Haitian Pentecostal churches at the Haitian Studies Association conference “Haiti Beyond Borders: Challenges and Progress Across the Diaspora” in Jamaica, NY in November 2012.
+Faculty Fellow Karen Richman (Institute for Latino Studies) received a grant to present her work on migration and wealth in Haitian Pentecostal churches at the Haitian Studies Association Meeting in New York and at the Latin American Studies Association in Washington, DC.

 Faculty Fellow Todd Whitmore (theology and anthropology) received funding to aid in the transcription of interviews with residents of camps for internally displaced persons for his project, “Acholi Voices: Democratizing the War Testimony of Northern Uganda.”